 Cape Tribulation is the only place in the world where two UNESCO World Heritage Sites meet – the Daintree Rainforest and the Great Barrier Reef.
 The beach itself is beautiful, with white sand, clear azure seas and tropical palm trees at every turn.
-You will need to hire a car to reach Cape Trib unless you join one of the tours from Cairns or Port Douglas; although I think hiring a car would be cheaper and more flexible.
+You will need to hire a car to reach Cape Tribulation from Cairns, unless you join one of the tours from Cairns or Port Douglas; although I think hiring a car would be cheaper and more flexible.

-Bear in mind that it is not advisable to swim in the sea on any of the beaches in Queensland, especially during summertime, due to the box jellyfish and crocodiles!
+Unfortunately, it’s not advisable to swim in the sea on any of the beaches in Queensland, especially during summertime, due to the box jellyfish and crocodiles!
 Yikes!!

-Spot Crocs on a Daintree River Cruise
+Go Crocodile Spotting on a Daintree River Cruise

 I find crocodiles to be awe-inspiring creatures; they fascinate and terrify me in equal measures!
 Having never seen one in the wild, I was super keen to try and fit in a boat trip or river cruise, as much for the crocs as for the beautiful rainforest scenery.
-But unfortunately, due to a tight time schedule and bad planning on our part, we didn’t make this happen (sad face).
+But unfortunately, due to a tight time schedule and bad planning on our part, we didn’t make this happen.
 There are dozens of companies offering boat trips specifically to spot saltwater crocodiles in their natural habitat (always the best way to see them), so I will definitely make this a key part of my next trip to Cairns.

 Shop for Arts and Crafts in Kuranda